 A new simulation collaboration between the theater program and NUR 425, Psychiatric Mental Health Nursing, is a success.
 In this learning partnership, students from Professor James McGhee’s advanced acting class come to nursing classes to simulate patients with psychiatric disorders.

 By playing the role of the patient, the student/actor demonstrates the symptoms and behavior characteristics of the patient diagnosis being discussed in class.
 The student/actor is interviewed by nursing faculty in the classroom, not only for the purpose of showing the hallmarks of the disorder, but also to demonstrate ways of communicating with and assessing the patient.
-In the photo, Dr. Brigitte Haagen (left) interviews "schizophrenic patient" Katie Lamb.
+In the photo, Dr. Brigitte Haagen (right) interviews "schizophrenic patient" Katie Lamb.

 Live simulation provides a form of visual and affective learning that serves as an excellent adjunct to classroom instruction.
 During the lectures on schizophrenia, theater students Katie Lamb and Heather Rosul demonstrated signs and symptoms associated with the disorder and dressed in the disorganized fashion often seen in persons with cognitive impairments.
 They also displayed characteristic behaviors that often leave the nursing students with questions about how to respond.
 For example, while being interviewed, the student/actor abruptly stood up and walked toward the other side of the room.
 Knowing how to effectively intervene in this type of situation by refocusing the patient in a casual and caring manner can make the difference between an effective intervention versus a failed interaction.